-- We represented UK P&I Club and the owner of M.V.
+- We represented the UK P&I Club and the owner of M.V.
 SUPRAMAX VIVI in a collision matter which took place in Bangladesh but the Parties chose Singapore as a forum and decided not to appear before Bangladesh Courts.
 As Bangladesh counsel we worked together with HFW, an international law firm and were actively involved in advising, drafting based on private international law principles challenging the jurisdiction of Singapore.

 Our services include: